Framingham, Massachusetts: History

 On February 22, 1775, the British general Thomas Gage sent two officers and an enlisted man out of Boston to survey the route to Worcester, Massachusetts.
 In Framingham, those spies stopped at Buckminster's Tavern.
 They watched the town militia muster outside the building, impressed with the men's numbers but not their discipline.
 Though "the whole company" came into the tavern after their drill, the officers remained undetected and continued on their mission the next day.
 Gage did not order a march along that route, instead ordering troops to Concord, Massachusetts, on April 18–19.
 Framingham sent two militia companies totaling about 130 men into the Battles of Lexington and Concord that followed; one of those men was wounded.

 In the years before the American Civil War, Framingham was an annual gathering-spot for members of the abolitionist movement.
-Each Independence Day from 1854 to 1865, the Massachusetts Anti-Slavery Society held a rally in a picnic area called Harmony Grove near what is now downtown Framingham.
+Each Independence Day from 1854 to 1865, the Massachusetts Anti-Slavery Society held a rally in a picnic area called Harmony Grove on Farm Pond near what is now downtown Framingham.
 At the 1854 rally, William Lloyd Garrison burned copies of the Fugitive Slave Law of 1850, judicial decisions enforcing it, and the United States Constitution.
 Other prominent abolitionists present that day included William Cooper Nell, Sojourner Truth, Wendell Phillips, Lucy Stone, and Henry David Thoreau.

-During the post-World War II baby boom, Framingham, like many other suburban areas, experienced a large increase in population and housing.
-Much of the housing constructed during that time consisted of split-level and ranch-style houses.
+In July 1906, the Amsden Building collapse, which occurred on Concord Street, claimed 12 lives (a 13th person died two years later, after being severely injured in the collapse).
+Following World War II, Framingham, like many other suburban areas, experienced a large increase in population and housing during the mid-20th-century baby boom.
+Much of the housing constructed during that time consisted of split-level houses and ranch-style houses.

 Framingham is known for the Framingham Heart Study, as well as for the Dennison Manufacturing Company, which was founded in 1844 as a jewelry and watch box manufacturing company by Aaron Lufkin Dennison, who became the pioneer of the American System of Watch Manufacturing at the nearby Waltham Watch Company.
 His brother Eliphalet Whorf Dennison developed the company into a sizable industrial complex which merged in 1990 into Avery Dennison, with headquarters in Pasadena, California, and active corporate offices in the town.

-In 2000, Framingham celebrated its Tercentennial.
+In 2000, Framingham celebrated its tercentennial.
 Framingham soon rose to become the largest town in Massachusetts, commonly referred to by the people of Framingham as "The largest town in the country."
 Framingham had attempted to become a city on three prior occasions 1993, 1997, and 2013, all of which were rejected by the people of Framingham.
 However, on January 1, 2018, Framingham became a city and Yvonne M. Spicer was inaugurated as its first mayor, thus becoming the first popularly elected African-American female mayor in Massachusetts.